rchrdschfr/slambda/readme.md

 configuration.

 Each option can either be value, or a function that returns a value.
-If a function, you have access to the `options` parameter, which represents the text of the Slash Command parsed according to `parseText` option described below.
+If a function, you have access to the `options` parameter, which is an object which represents the parsed text of the Slash Command according to the `parseText` option described below.

 * **hostname** (required): the hostname to send the request to. e.g. 'api.google.com'
 * **path** (required): the path to send the request to.
 When combined with the hostname option,